| | |||||||

 Tracks 6-7

-DR LOVE: In clinical practice, how do you treat the patient with metastatic NSCLC who is a nonsmoker?
+DR LOVE: In clinical practice, how do you treat the patient with

 One could argue that we should administer chemotherapy first, but I don’t agree.
 Chemotherapy is more toxic, in general, and I’m not sure we gain anything by using it first.
 We need studies to determine whether we should use sequential therapies or combinations, but right now I would use erlotinib for these patients as a single drug for primary therapy.